chrisfield/flickraw_objects/README.md

 ## Contributing

-I'm happy to recieve pull requests or to add simple things to the data model However I'd like the data model to remain quite minimal because to do otherwise would erode the introspection benefits of flickraw.
+I'm happy to recieve pull requests or to add simple things to the data model, however, I'd like the data model to remain quite minimal because to do otherwise would erode the introspection benefits of flickraw.